Safety Tips

 Stay sober enough to make decisions

-- Alcohol or other substances impair judgment.
+Alcohol and other substances impair judgment.
 Drink moderately and never leave your drink unattended.
+If you feel suddenly or unusually drowsy or disoriented, trust your instincts and leave immediately.

 Have an exit plan

-3. Warning signs (red flags)
+3. Warning Signs

-Be cautious if someone you meet online:
+Be cautious if someone you've met on the App:

 - Discourages you from talking to friends or family about them.